Investigation of smallest structures, insight into the world of atoms

 Nanoanalysis today plays a central role in many areas of life science and materials research.
 Today, research into the smallest structures down to a millionth of a millimeter is indispensable both for the industrial development and processing of new materials and for basic research.
 The Center for Nanoanalysis at the NMI is a regional contact point for innovative companies with material technology issues and product ideas.

-The NMI, the University of Tübingen and medical technology companies from the automotive, mechanical engineering and toolmaking sectors, as well as research institutions, want to jointly use the nanoanalysis opportunities for basic and application-oriented research.
+The NMI, the University of Tübingen and companies from the biomedical engineering, automotive, mechanical engineering and toolmaking sectors, as well as research institutions, want to jointly use the nanoanalysis opportunities for basic and application-oriented research.

 The top instruments of the new center are two analytical transmission electron microscopes (HRTEM), which are capable of imaging structures down to the atomic level and determining their atomic and chemical composition.
 The NMI's flagship project Center for nanoanalysis, which was awarded a prize in the RegioWin competition, thus offers the opportunity to advance to the league of the world's best analytical electron microscopes.